sergiofgonzalez/nodejs-in-action/chapter25-web-apps/00-html-css-refresher/02-css/e03-practising-box-model/README.md

 ## Description

-This is the exercise [MDN: Test your skils: The Box Model](https://developer.mozilla.org/en-US/docs/Learn/CSS/Building_blocks/Box_Model_Tasks)
+This is the exercise [MDN: Test your skills: The Box Model](https://developer.mozilla.org/en-US/docs/Learn/CSS/Building_blocks/Box_Model_Tasks)

 It consists of a series of separate practices, on which you are given a fixed HTML document and you have to use CSS to do some changes.